 Family Services Mediation

-If you are court ordered to appear for Mediation to address a custody or visitation issue, please note all mediations will be by phone or video conference beginning March 31, 2020.
+If you are court ordered to appear for Mediation to address a custody or visitation issue, mediation will be by phone or video conference.
 Questions may be directed to Family Services at 775-328-3298 or email: Mediation@washoecourts.us.
-If you were assessed mediation fees, you will not be required to pay in advance of your appointment.
-You may make your payment once the Court resumes normal operations.
+If you were assessed mediation fees, you need to pay this fee in advance of your appointment.
+The Mediation Program can give you direction on how to pay these fees.

 The Court continues to accept filings in all case types, including the filing of new cases.
 All filings can be submitted electronically through eFlex.